 Horniman School Curriculum

-The curriculum is based upon the National Curriculum and children are taught in line with the National Curriculum’s age related expectations.
+The curriculum is designed around the statutory National Curriculum and children are taught in line with the National Curriculum’s age related expectations.

 The National Curriculum can be viewed here. https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/425601/PRIMARY_national_curriculum.pdf